centenarium/AutoMozJPEGCompressor/README.md

 A 'compressed_output' folder will be created alongside the source directory.
 Repeated runs will not override past results.

-To abort safely, press Ctrl+C. Closing the window may leave background processes running.
+To abort safely, press Ctrl+C. Closing the window during compression may leave background processes running.

 Recommended layout: